flr/FLCore/README.md

 - Submit suggestions and bug-reports at: <https://github.com/flr/FLCore/issues>
 - Send a pull request on: <https://github.com/flr/FLCore/>
-- Compose a friendly e-mail to: <flrteam AT flr-project.org>
+- Compose a friendly e-mail to: <flrteam@flr-project.org>